bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-01.md

 - lots of doubters in the crowd
 - Salisha was quite familiar with the stories, as her father adventured with Jahia for a time, and knew that Jahia was still alive in the area.
-- Urimo was enthused with the idea
+- Bodalf was enthused with the idea
 - Kylantha got Nilril to agree that retrieving Jahia to aid the village would satisfy the debt.
 Vezoth goes were Kylantha goes.
-- Ademar was torn, but sticking with the group seemed safer than with these hopeless yokels, and the payment was tempting
+- Rantigan was torn, but sticking with the group seemed safer than with these hopeless yokels, and the payment was tempting

 Under Salisha's advisement, the group chose Bayle as their guide.

-She had a personal dislike of Sholt.
+- She had a personal dislike of Sholt.

 ### Stay or Go?

 At Pello's request the party made the pitch to the leaders to stay and fight.
-Urimo tried inspiring (persuade) the others to stay and fight, aided by Vezoth and Salisha.
+Vezoth tried inspiring the others to stay and fight, aided by Bodalf and Salisha.

 - advantage on the Charisma (Persuade) attempt -> 22